vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere.md

     ![Deployment of NSX Advanced Load Balancer](img/tko-on-vsphere/6-AVI-ova-config.png)

 A new task for creating the virtual machine appears in the **Recent Tasks** pane.
 After the task is complete, the NSX Advanced Load Balancer virtual machine is created on the selected resource.
 Power on the virtual machine and give it a few minutes for the system to boot.
 Upon successful boot up, go to NSX Advanced Load Balancer on your browser.
-> **Note** While the system is booting up, a blank web page or a 503 status code may appear.
+> **Note** While the system is booting up, a blank web page or a 503 status code might appear.

 ### <a id="nsx-alb-init"> </a> NSX Advanced Load Balancer: Initial Setup